Chios island, Greece is the 5th largest island in the country and is situated in the Northern Aegean sea off the coast of Turkey.

 With so much coastline there is no surprise there are many incredible beaches to visit in Chios.
 The most organised are on the eastern coast near Chios Town whilst there are hundreds of remote, and often deserted beaches around the island.

-- Vroulidia is a stunning beach at the south of the island with a small winding road which keeps tour buses at bay.
+- Vroulidia Beach is a stunning beach at the south of the island with a small winding road which keeps tour buses at bay.
 There are no facilities although a taverna at the top of the hill is sometimes open.

 - Glyfa Beach is wide and shallow and popular with families